junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 He takes another long drag of broken breathe, feeling his heartbeat finally start to slow down, his brain dizzy from the adrenaline.
 Dean murmurs, quietly, "They're so beautiful, Cas.
 They're amazing."

 He puts both palms on the wings in front of him, feeling the warmth that is slightly higher than his own passing onto the hollow of his palms.
 He might be imagining it, but underneath it, he feels a pulse.
-A live, pumping, steady pulse, beating in the rhythm of an elephant's heartbeat, the slow pace of a giant creature.
+A living, pumping, steady pulse, beating in the rhythm of an elephant's heartbeat, the slow pace of a giant creature.
 He buries his fingers in, letting the feathers intertwine with the fingers, watching them part to allow his fingers sinking deeper into the sea of black feathers.
 For this moment, Dean feels secure, even if he knows he must be far from it, even if in his whole life, he has never ever been.

 "This giant ancient bird Artemis told me about, thousands of miles wide and thousands of miles tall, stirring sea and sky, it's you, isn't it?"
 Dean tries hard to steady his breathe, feeling proud.
 "I know it!
 I know it all along."